Domestic and family violence is often mistakenly thought to only involve physical abuse, but this isn’t always the case.

 Minimising, denying or blaming you for their behaviour

-Many perpetrators refuse to acknowledge the role they played in relationships concerns, and instead defend or justify their behaviour by:
+Many users of violence refuse to acknowledge the role they played in relationships concerns, and instead defend or justify their behaviour by:

 - Ridiculing you for any concerns you raise